hbel/ts-actors/README.md

 via messages to pass data.
 Therefore, no race conditions can occur.
 Additionally, actors are hierarchically organized which allows *supervising* actors to deal with errors in a reliable way.
 Especially, it should be easy to restart actors that have crashed due to an error without risking a total crash of the program.

-If you want to learn more about Actor System, check [https://en.wikipedia.org/wiki/Actor_model|Actor Model in Wikipedia] or the [https://doc.akka.io/docs/akka/current/general/actor-systems.html|Introduction to Actors from the Akka docs].
+If you want to learn more about Actor System, check [Actor Model in Wikipedia](https://en.wikipedia.org/wiki/Actor_model) or the [Introduction to Actors from the Akka docs](https://doc.akka.io/docs/akka/current/general/actor-systems.html).

 # Usage